Oscars 2022: Will Smith Slaps Chris Rock After Comedian Makes Dig at Jada Pinkett Smith - E! Online

 "I was in the shower one day and had just handfuls of hair in my hands and I was just like, 'Oh my god, am I going bald?'" she recalled.
 "It was one of those times in my life where I was literally shaking in fear...That's why I cut my hair, and why I continue to cut it."

 E!
-News has reached out to reps for Rock, Smith and The Academy for comment.
+News has reached out to reps for Rock, Smith and the Academy for comment.